|

 that you can slather a liberal dose of grease on the machined mating cast

 iron flanges.
-It will move upward only about an eighth of an inch before
+It will move upward only about an eighth of an inch before it

-bangs into an obstruction, so you get to do this greasing with a thin
+bangs into an obstruction, so you get to do this greasing with a thin putty

 knife or some such utensil.
 Victor advises in the service manual that you